-Armed clash erupts in Beirut in protest against blast judge
+Report: 3 killed in Beirut amid clashes over blast probe

-BEIRUT (AP) — Armed clashes broke out in Beirut Thursday during a protest against the lead judge investigating last year’s massive blast in the city’s port, as tensions over the domestic probe boiled over.
+BEIRUT (AP) — At least three people were killed and many more injured Thursday during a protest in Beirut by the militant group Hezbollah and its allies against the lead judge probing last year’s massive blast in the city’s port, according to the National News Agency.

+The exchanges of fire involving snipers, pistols, Kalashnikovs and rocket-propelled grenades were a dangerous escalation of tensions over the domestic probe.

-Gunfire echoed in the capital, and ambulances rushed to the scene, sirens wailing, amid reports of casualties.
+Gunfire echoed in the capital and ambulances rushed to the scene, sirens wailing.
+Snipers shot from buildings.
+Bullets penetrated apartment windows in the area.
+Four projectiles fell near a private French school, Freres of Furn el Chebbak, causing panic, a security official said, speaking on condition of anonymity because he was not authorized to speak to the press.

 The protest outside the Justice Palace was called for by the powerful Hezbollah group and its allies who are demanding the removal of Judge Tarek Bitar.

 It was not immediately clear what triggered the gunfire, but tensions were high along a former civil war front-line between Muslim Shiite and Christian areas.

+The right wing Christian Lebanese Forces mobilized supporters Wednesday evening after Hezbollah and its allies called for the protest at the Justice Palace, located in a Christian area.
+Videos circulating on social media showed supporters of the Christian Lebanese Forces marching in the streets, carrying large crosses.

-A journalist with The Associated Press saw one man open fire with a pistol during the protest.
-Another eyewitness said he saw people shooting in the direction of protesters from the balcony of a building.
+A journalist with The Associated Press saw one man open fire with a pistol during the protest, as well as gunmen shooting in the direction of protesters from the balcony of a building.
 At least two men were seen injured and bleeding.
-The army deployed heavily in the area following the shooting.
+The army deployed heavily and sent patrols to the area to search for the gunmen, following the exchanges of gunfire between the Muslim and Christian sides of the capital.

 Hundreds of tons of ammonium nitrates that had been improperly stored at a port warehouse detonated on August 4, 2020, killing at least 215 people, injuring thousands and destroying parts of nearby neighborhoods.
 It was one of the largest non-nuclear explosions in history and has further devastated the country already roiled by political divisions and unprecedented economic and financial meltdown.